Philip-Mascaro/CPE-487-Final-Project-Tic-Tac-Toe/README.md

   *  To play the game you will need a Nexys Board, a keypad, and a monitor to display the game.
      ![photo of keypad](/Images/keypad.jpg)

-  * Our Tic-Tac-Toe board uses buttons 1-9 for each quadrant.
+  * Our Tic-Tac-Toe board uses buttons 1-9 for each board cell.
 1 is top left, 9 is bottom right.
 A red blinking letter indicates an occupied space, while a blue blinking letter shows an open space for the current player's turn.
 Pressing the D key confirms an open space move.

    ![photo of board](/Images/board.jpg)